Click on any picture to see a larger version

 answering audience questions, an actor carrying a glowing plastic orb

-projector made only a three-minute cameo appearance in a presentation
+projector makes only a three-minute cameo appearance in a presentation

-that showcased the wonders of Hollywooden computer-generated “immersive”
+that showcases the wonders of Hollywooden computer-generated “immersive”

 planetarium experience, and questioned whether the slight content that

-skims over historical episodes fulfilled Griffith’s mandate to educate
+skims over historical episodes fulfills Griffith’s mandate to educate

 and inspire the public about astronomy and science.